Quantum Information Dynamics of QED$_2$ in Expanding de Sitter Universe: Entropy production and operational irreversibility front

 \subsection{Temperature sharpening and finite-size sharpening}

-The temperature dependence of the front is summarized in \Cref{fig:dpt_summary}(b),(c).
-As the inverse temperature increases, the extracted line $\mDPT(\tau,\beta)$ moves closer to the pseudo-critical trajectory and the post-onset front width narrows.
+The temperature dependence of the front is summarized in \Cref{fig:dpt_summary}(b) and (c).
+As the inverse temperature increases, the post-onset front width narrows and the extracted line remains tied to the pseudo-critical trajectory, although finite-volume offsets from $\mc(\tau)$ are not strictly monotonic for every value of $\beta$.
 In other words, cooling the initial state does not merely rescale the heat map; it sharpens the irreversibility threshold itself.
 This is precisely what one expects if the front is controlled by a competition between adiabatic following and the moving many-body narrow-gap region.

 The same interpretation is strengthened by the finite-size trends in \Cref{fig:dpt_summary}(e).
 At fixed low temperature, increasing $N$ decreases the mean front width, decreases the mean offset $\langle|\mDPT-\mc|\rangle$, and increases the fit-based sharpness.
 The data do not yet prove a singular thermodynamic-limit transition, but they do show the monotonic finite-size sharpening expected of a finite-volume precursor of dynamical criticality.